imNKsid/Local_Assignment/README.md

-# RN_BoilerPlate
+# JobList

-This is a simple react-native boilerplate repository.
+This is a simple application showing a list of Job Postings getting from an API
-I've already added the package called "react-native-rename".
-To rename the whole project, just execute the command - npx react-native-rename "<YourProjectName>"